2021: India to bank on innovative ways to garner Rs 1.75 lakh cr investment for renewable energy sector

-NEW DELHI : India will look to be more innovative in its approach to garner additional investments worth Rs 1.75 lakh crore for having 35 GW of renewable power generation capacity next year to meet the ambitious target of 175 GW of clean energy capacity by 2022.
+NEW DELHI, Dec 26: India will look to be more innovative in its approach to garner additional investments worth Rs 1.75 lakh crore for having 35 GW of renewable power generation capacity next year to meet the ambitious target of 175 GW of clean energy capacity by 2022.

 At present, the country has a total installed renewable energy capacity of 90 GW.
 This includes 39 GW of wind and 37 GW of solar generation capacity.